VictorBK/APIs/README.md

 # APIs
-A practice repository containing various API builds from scratch.
+A practice repository containing various API builds from scratch in various languages.